open-innovations/bradford-2025/src/glossary/term/event.md

 * Festivals – count events within the overall festival
 * Open/public rehearsals
 * Closed events might be workshops in schools

-Problem of definition here: It seems as though events are being used to refer to both the containing event (e.g. Rise) and instances (e.g. Rise Friday performance).
-Need to define this more tightly.